 The Milockie Hotel Safe Lock insures you will be the only one with access to your room safe.
 Every "how to" article about keeping your valuables safe in a hotel recommends keeping them in your in-room hotel safe.
 And initially that may seem like the best and most convenient place to keep valuables.

 There is however a disturbing type of theft now which is theft from hotel safes.
-All hotels and resorts have a master key or code which allows the hotel/resort management to open the safe in case the guest forgets the code or loses the key.
 When a safe has a way for unauthorized people to get in it, you run the risk of theft.

 The Milockie Hotel Safe Lock is designed to provide additional security to your hotel room safe or resort locker.
 It prevents the safe or locker from being opened by a master key or electronic combination without your knowledge.

 If you travel with expensive items that need to be locked away in the hotel safe, the Milockie Hotel Safe lock is a worthwhile investment.

 - Most important!
 If you do not have a Milockie on your safe you will never know if someone was in your safe with a master key.

 - Before you start using the Milockie, put some Vaseline on the bottom so the eyebolt will turn easier.

 - It is not required to remove the belt from the buckle each time you remove the Milockie.
 Just ensure that the end of the belt remains in the buckle.

 - If you position the Milockie on your safe, we recommend you take a photo with your cell phone or camera.
 After all, one never knows what can happen and proof that your Milockie was actually positioned on your safe is of significant importance.